missionpinball/mpf-docs/howto/controller_hardware/wpc.rst

 5. Configuring lights (lamps)
 -----------------------------
-Lights are configured with the letter "L" followed by the lamp number from the
+Lights are configured with the letter ``L`` followed by the lamp number from the
 manual:

 ::